> Who, me?

 I'm a designer, who also codes.
 So I guess I'm a "fullstack" designer –as some may like to call it.
 I can do research, experience design, interaction design, visual design and UI development.

-For the last 10 years, I've been working with screens –computers, phones, TVs, etc– so learning to code was a natural step.
+For the past 12 years, I've been working with screens –computers, phones, TVs, etc– so learning to code was a natural step.
 It has given me a better understanding of what I'm able to offer with my designs.

 I know now, where to push an idea forward and when to stop or limit the design to the constraints of the medium –and even take advantage of that.
 This has also provided me with a communication advantage when working with developers, as I can better explain why and how design decisions are taken and learn from them while pairing or reviewing code.